ahmedalharth/EpsilonAI-SCM-Project/README.md

 Performance Evaluation:

 Evaluation of models using various metrics, with the ability to compare performance across different models.
-App Structure
+# App Structure

-1. Home
+1. Represntaion
-Introduction and overview of the app.
+- Introduction and overview of the app.
-Links to different sections of the app.
+- Links to different sections of the app.
-2. Data Overview
-Provides a detailed summary of the dataset, including missing values, duplicates, and data shapes.
+- Provides a detailed summary of the dataset, including missing values, duplicates, and data shapes.

-Describes the features used in the analysis.
-3. Analysis and Insights
+2. Analysis and Insights
 A deep dive into the data with visualizations and statistical summaries.
 Includes interactive elements for users to explore different aspects of the supply chain data.

 4. Predictive Modeling
 Overview of the model-building process.
 Allows users to understand the steps involved in predicting supply chain risk.
-5. Results and Conclusion
-Summarizes the findings from the analysis and modeling.
-Provides actionable insights for supply chain optimization.